 Garrett earned his Bachelor of Science degree in physical education in 1997 from Montclair State University.
 He and his wife Tammy reside in Ocean, N.J., with their sons, Shane, Jake and Danny.

-Matt Kreider returns to the Kean University football staff for his fourth season in Union in 2017.
+Matt Kreider returns to the Kean University football staff for his fifth season in Union in 2018.
 Previously, the Delran, New Jersey native served as the Kean defensive graduate assistant from 2011-13 and helped lead the Cougars to the 2011 NJAC title.

 Most recently, he was defensive coordinator at Lakeland Regional High School and helped lead the Lancers from 2013 to 2015.